 The other sector includes two Mexico inventories, a stationary area source inventory and a nonroad inventory.
 Similar to point, factors for projecting the 2016v2 base year inventories to 2023 and 2028 were calculated from the 2016v1 platform Mexico area and nonroad inventories by state and pollutant.
 Separate projections were calculated for the area and nonroad inventories.
-Emissions for 2026 were interpolated between 2023 and 2028, and 2028 emissions were used to represent 2032, including for nonroad (unlike in Canada).
+Emissions for 2026 were interpolated between 2023 and 2028, including for nonroad (unlike in Canada).

-4.3.4.4 Onroad sources in Canada and Mexico (onroad_can, onroad_mex)
+4.3.4.4 Onroad sources in Canada and Mexico (onroad\can, onroad\mex)